tulane-cmps6610-fall-2025/problem-set-04-AminMirfakhar/answers.md

 almost-complete binary tree and show how to achieve the heap property for this tree with $O(n)$ work.

-- having the binary tree itself, we can start at bottom layer and look at each sub trees with a root and 2 leaves. then comparing the children to the parent tells us that we should swap them or not. in this case we should perform comparison as the number of edges, which is equal to $2 ^ \log{_2}{n} = n$. so the work would be O(n). (considering the work work for camparison and swapping in c*o(1)).
+  - having the binary tree itself, we can start at bottom layer and look at each sub trees with a root and 2 leaves. then comparing the children to the parent tells us that we should swap them or not. in this case we should perform comparison as the number of edges, which is equal to
+   $2^{\log{_2}{n}} = n$
+.
+   so the work would be O(n). (considering the work work for camparison and swapping in c*o(1)).

 - **2b.** What is the span of your approach?
-Since we can perform all the comparison between childrens at the same time, also all subtrees at each level could be checked together at the same time. then the span could be O($\log(n}$) equal to number of levels.
+  - Since we can perform all the comparison between childrens at the same time, also all subtrees at each level could be checked together at the same time. then the span could be O($\log{n}$) equal to number of levels.

 ----